ningzhangfisk/CSCI100/Slides/Topic01.md

 #### 3.1.3.4 [Random-access memory(RAM)](https://en.wikipedia.org/wiki/Random-access_memory)
-+ Random-access memory (RAM; /ræm/) is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.
++ Random-access memory (RAM; /ræm/) is a form of computer memory that can be read and changed in any order, typically used to store **working** data and machine code(what will happen if the computer is shut down?).
 + A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory, in contrast with other direct-access data storage media (such as hard disks, CD-RWs, DVD-RWs and the older magnetic tapes and drum memory), where the time required to read and write data items varies significantly depending on their physical locations on the recording medium, due to mechanical limitations such as media rotation speeds and arm movement.
   - [Did Gates Really Say 640K is Enough For Anyone?](https://www.wired.com/1997/01/did-gates-really-say-640k-is-enough-for-anyone)
   - [How did game developers pack entire games into so little memory twenty five years ago?](https://www.quora.com/How-did-game-developers-pack-entire-games-into-so-little-memory-twenty-five-years-ago/answer/Dave-Baggett?srid=z9ZA&utm_campaign=Contact+SNS+For+More+Referrer&utm_medium=twitter&share=1&utm_source=snsanalytics)